ulises-codes/ulises-codes/README.md

 ### Greetings Visitor 👽

 I'm a web developer.
-I code in JavaScript/Typescript, React, and Python, to name a few.
+I code in Rust, JavaScript/Typescript, React, and Python, to name a few.

 - I'm always working on something fun and interesting
 - I'm currently learning AWS